hfleitas/mutton/readme.md

 ##  DISCLAIMER

 The information contained in this code-repository and any accompanying materials (including, but not limited to, scripts, sample codes, etc.) are provided "AS-IS" and "WITH ALL FAULTS."
 Any estimated pricing information is provided solely for demonstration purposes and does not represent final pricing.
-Microsoft or I, Hiram Fleitas, assume no liability arising from your use of the information or any accompanying material.
-Microsoft or contributors of this repo, as defined below,  make NO GUARANTEES OR WARRANTIES OF ANY KIND, WHETHER EXPRESSED OR IMPLIED, in providing this information, including any pricing information.
+Microsoft, Hiram Fleitas, and/or contributors of this repo (refered to as Parties thereof), assume no liability arising from your use of the information or any accompanying material.
+The Parties, as mentioned previously, make NO GUARANTEES OR WARRANTIES OF ANY KIND, WHETHER EXPRESSED OR IMPLIED, in providing this information, including any pricing information.

 ## Prerequisites